jerydam/celoNft/README.md

 ## Overview

-`MyNft` is an ERC721 token contract implemented in Solidity.
-It inherits various features from OpenZeppelin's ERC721 implementation and its extensions, providing functionalities such as minting, pausing, burning, and voting.
+The `MyNft` ERC721 token contract is designed to provide a versatile and comprehensive implementation for non-fungible tokens (NFTs) with additional features.
+It incorporates functionalities such as pausing, burning, and tracking successful minting.

 ## Contract Dependencies